MP Gaurav Gogoi calls SIT probe into tragic Dima Hasao coal mine

-Assam: Assam Congress MP Gaurav Gogoi has called for the establishment of a Special Investigation Team (SIT) to investigate the tragic coal mine collapse in Dima Hasao, Assam.
+Assam: Jorhat MP Gaurav Gogoi has called for the establishment of a Special Investigation Team (SIT) to investigate the tragic coal mine collapse in Dima Hasao, Assam.

 The tragic event, occurred on January 6, trapped at least ten miners after water inundated the illegal rat-hole mine, causing it to collapse.